tjr357/testing-notes/meetings/dpd.pcg-b.observations.md

   - Don't make Marianne write the stories, she can see them, she is the stakeholder
   - Sam wants to do an all day workshop, morning writing, afternoon show Marianne
 - BA wants to not have the UX and developer present it helps him do his job

+- Are people not putting cameras on because they are doing other work?
+This should be okay but the exception

+- Team alignment attendance
+  - We need everyone there for the meetings
+  - There are many people not in this Retro, we need to hear from them
+  - Consistency is needed
+  - We need to understand the allocation of Sam and Marianne